-I am extremely proud of the contribution that Council makes to our community, and appreciate the essential role that you as Manly residents play in making Manly a wonderful place to live, work or visit.
+I am immensely proud of the quality of service that Council provides our community and appreciate the decisive part you, the residents, play in making Manly a special place in which to live, work or visit.

-Finally, I would like to thank the Mayor, Councillors and dedicated staff for their hard work and commitment to delivering quality outcomes for the community over the past year.
+Finally, I would like to thank the Mayor and Councillors and the dedicated staff for their hard work and commitment over the past year.

-Henry T Wong, CPEng General Manager
+Henry T Wong General Manager

-A Message from the Mayor
+A message from the Mayor